paezha/macdown/README.md

 if (!require("remotes"))
   install.packages("remotes",
                    repos = "https://cran.rstudio.org")
-#> Loading required package: remotes
 if (!require("bookdown"))
   install.packages("bookdown",
                    repos = "https://cran.rstudio.org")
-#> Loading required package: bookdown
 remotes::install_github("paezha/macdown")
-#> Skipping install of 'macdown' from a github remote, the SHA1 (0c8d9688) has not changed since last install.
-#>   Use `force = TRUE` to force installation
 ```

 Note that you may need to restart RStudio at this point for the